Harris Theatre

 Harris Theatre exterior

-The Candler Theatre and Building, an early work of Thomas W. Lamb, was opened as a movie theatre in 1914 with the Italian version of “Anthony and Cleopatra”.
+The Candler Theatre was an early work of architect Thomas W. Lamb who designed the theatre which was at the rear backing onto W. 41st Street at the side of the five story Candler office building.
+The 28-story Candler Building facing W. 42nd Street was designed by architectural firm Willauer, Shape & Bready and for a while was the tallest building on W. 42nd Street.
+The theatre was built with a projection booth at the rear of the balcony, and opened as a movie theatre on May 14, 1914 with the Italian version of “Anthony and Cleopatra”.
 It was located between two larger and longer-established W. 42nd Street theatres, the Liberty Theatre and New Amsterdam Theatre.

-It was housed inside a five-story office building, its main entrance on W. 42nd Street, which meant that its lobby ended up being long and narrow, leading to the auditorium, which was closer to W. 41st Street.
+Its main entrance on W. 42nd Street meant that its lobby ended up being long and narrow, leading to the auditorium, which was closer to W. 41st Street.
 It also meant that the exterior wall of the W. 41st Street side of the Candler Theatre was banal, and devoid of details, other than then fire escapes which criss-crossed it.

-Built in the Italian Renaissance style, the Candler Theatre could seat just over 1,200 in an auditorium which, though not overly large, gave the impression of being much more spacious than it actually was, due to Lamb’s ingenious design.
+Built in the Italian Renaissance style, the Candler Theatre could seat 1,125 in an auditorium which, though not overly large, gave the impression of being much more spacious than it actually was, due to Lamb’s ingenious design.
+There were 625-seats in the orchestra and 500-seats in the balcony.

 Its ceiling contained an elliptical shallow dome, ringed by Art-Nouveau style chandeliers, in a floral theme, similar to those at the neighboring New Amsterdam Theatre.
 The two-story auditorium, with a balcony and two sets of opera boxes flanking the proscenium arch, was minimally decorated, but did include gilded plasterwork around the proscenium and a general color scheme of ivory and gold.